CMU-07-120/intro-to-software-construction/homework5.md

      **Note**: The word list for the game and contract assertions are already included for you.

+3. *Re-diagram the implementation*.

+   We want you to revisit your diagram from [homework 4][hw04] and modify it to match the structure of your refactor.

+   You can commit an image, pdf, etc to your repository for review.

 4. *Reflect*.

    Update the given *reflection.txt* file, briefly discussing how closely your pseudocode (including pseudo-contracts and pseudo-tests) did or didn't line up with your refactor of the given code.
 Did your setup have more or less functionality than the game given?
+Also, comment on how your diagram changed from the previous exercise.

 5. *Open a Pull Request (PR)* and **do not merge it**.